 The following articles are posted on Blackboard under Content.
 Please read one of the articles on developmental psychopathology (Article 1 or 2) and one of the articles on Psychoneuroimmunology (Articles 3, 4, or 5).
-Be prepared to discuss them the first night of class:
+Be prepared to discuss the articles at the first class meeting: